xames3/smart/docs/source/miscellany/faq.rst

 :doc:`xsNumPy <../projects/xsnumpy>` and
 :doc:`SlowTorch <../projects/slowtorch>` which seems like reinventing the wheel.
-And then there are the questions about what my favourite films are and what I am currently watching... all of which are, again, great questions!
+And then there are the questions about what my favourite films are and what I am currently watching, all of which are, again, great questions.

 Ever since I met Charlotte, and I've mentioned this several times, I've realised that you only need to be curious to learn something.
 Now, on this